microsoft/vscode-docs/api/extension-guides/product-icon-theme.md

 A product icon theme allows an extension to redefine these icons to give VSCode a custom appearance.
 Not covered by product icon themes are the file icons (covered by file icon themes) and icons contributed by extensions.

-VS Code requires the icons to be defined as glyphs in an icon font and (currently) limits product icons to consist of a single color.
+VS Code requires the icons to be defined as glyph in an icon font and (currently) limits product icons to consist of a single color.
 The color used for a icon is specific to the place where it is shown and is defined by the active color theme.

 Important: Product icon themes are still in preview.
 The product icon theme format might still change.
 Until then, an extension defining  product icon theme needs to set `enableProposedApi`.
 Running a extension is limited to extension development in [Insider release](https://code.visualstudio.com/insiders/).
 Also, you cannot publish extensions such an extension to the Marketplace.